tadgy/bash-ini-parser/README.md

-The way to understand what array names and element names are created by the parser it is necessary to understand the format the parser uses to construct the array definitions (assuming no options are used at this point).
+The way to understand what array names and element names are created by the parser it is necessary to understand the format the parser uses to construct the array declarations (assuming no options are used at this point).
 The format is:
 ```
 <prefix><delimiter><section name>['<key name>']='<value>'
 ```